GeCreator/defold_parser/README.md

 parser.save("assets/atlas.atlas", atlas)
 ```
 #### Example 2: create file
 Looks nicer, but each time the output will be different.
-The margin, extrude_borders, inner_padding keys will always move to different places.
+The `image`,`sprite_trim_mode`,`margin`, `extrude_borders`, `inner_padding` keys will always move to different places.
 If stability is important to you(for the version control system), then it is better to use parser.table() instead of regular Lua tables
 ```lua
 local parser = require "defold_parser"
 local atlas = {